 Climate change via Plantation

+There are two major ways of reverting climate change via plantation i.e. forestation and urban plantation[8].
+Among these two, urban plantation seems the neglected one.
+Urban areas all around the world are more polluted than country side because of higher electricity consumption and industrial activities.
+In the interval of 4 years from 2008 to 2012, Particulate Matter concentration in urban area was 11.15 μg/m3 in contrast with 8.87μg/m3 in rural areas as calculated by US Environmental Protection Agency( EPA)[9].

+Several efforts are made at international level to the fix or at least reduce this difference of quality of atmosphere in urban and rural areas.
+This includes massive urban plantation in metropolitans so that to lower down the impact of GHG emissions.
+However, in some cases this massive plantation without precise research brought adverse consequences.
+For instance, a plant called Conocarpus was planted extensively in Karachi, Pakistan.
+This plant has capability to grow rapidly due to which it is suggested to not to plant it in urban areas as it absorbs water from soil causing a number of issues.
+First of all, due to reduction of water concentration in ground, humidity in atmosphere gets reduced ultimately results in limiting rainfall.
+Due to this plantation, Karachi suffered from worst kind of heat strokes in the year 2015 and 2016 that went without rainfall.
+This makes it crucial to go through the characteristics of plants before planting it.

+Another example is of Paper Mulberry trees that were planted back in 70`s when the capital was being developed.
+These trees release pollen grains twice a year which has caused increased number of Asthma patients in the city.
+Though these trees are planted in many other cities across the world and are perfect for their atmosphere[10].

-We see two major ways of reverting climate change via plantation i.e. forestation and urban plantation[8].
-Among these two, urban plantation seems the neglected one.[9]
-[10]A number of systems and concepts are proposed as a solution to deforestation but hardly any system is designed for the revival of the metropolitan’s environment.
-Concepts implemented for forest are actually applicable for urban areas too.
-Such as, Community Based Forest Management.
-This concept is a powerful paradigm through which the community is welcomed to take part in forest restoration.
+A number of systems and concepts are proposed as solution to the problem of deforestation and lack of green habitats in urban areas but hardly any system is designed for the revival of the metropolitan’s environment.
+Concepts implemented for restoration and preservation of forest are actually applicable for urban areas too.
+Such as, Community Based Forest Management which is a powerful paradigm through which the community is welcomed to take part in forest restoration.
 CBFM was successfully implemented in the Philippine in 1995 where more than 80% of forest were cut off.
 The Government accepted public’s interference in order to restore the green land.

 The same can be done to buck up the urban population for plantation campaigns.
 If the community takes part in fulfilling the environment need then it will give urban plantation a new face.
 Plantation campaigns run by public can help in the process of betterment of Air quality.